Shaswat-G/git-and-version-control/README.md

 # Git and Version Control

 Welcome to the ultimate Git and Version Control resource!
 This repository is a comprehensive guide designed to help you master Git—whether you’re just getting started or looking to refine your advanced workflows.
-Here, you'll find detailed notes, a handy cheat sheet, and even a visual mind map to tie it all together.
+You'll find detailed notes, a handy cheat sheet, and even a visual mind map to tie it all together here.

 ## What's Inside